What is sciatica?

 There are also several things you can do to help reduce the symptoms, which include:

-· Gentle movements may keep the back flexible, but do check with a specialist first· Ice packs may help reduce pain and swelling.
+- Gentle movements may keep the back flexible, but do check with a specialist first· Ice packs may help reduce pain and swelling.

-· Unless advised to do so, avoid staying in one position for a long time
+- Unless advised to do so, avoid staying in one position for a long time

-· Perform gentle stretches or tailored exercises suggested by your osteopath
+- Perform gentle stretches or tailored exercises suggested by your osteopath

-· Holding heat packs to the painful area may work for you.
+- Holding heat packs to the painful area may work for you.

 - Adding several firm pillows underneath your knees when lying on your back has also brought relief to some suffers.

-Although some people may benefit temporarily from over the counter medication like ibuprofen, others have found this ineffective in treating musculoskeletal pain.
+- Although some people may benefit temporarily from over the counter medication like ibuprofen, others have found this ineffective in treating musculoskeletal pain.

 - Traditional forms of physical therapy such as osteopathy often prove much more effective, especially long-term.

 How long does it take for sciatica to go away?